postmanlabs/labs-docs/src/pages/docs/integrations/gitlab.md

 ## Configuring a backup for Postman Collections in GitLab

-1. In the [Integrations page](https://go.postman.co/workspaces), find GitLab from Postman's list of 3rd party integrations.
+1. In the [Integrations page](https://go.postman.co/workspaces), find GitLab from Postman's list of third party integrations.

     [![select gitlab integration](https://assets.postman.com/postman-docs/integrations-gitlab1.png)](https://assets.postman.com/postman-docs/integrations-gitlab1.png)

 1. Click **View Details** to see information about GitLab and how it can back up your Postman Collections to your GitLab projects or self-hosted domains.

-    **Note:** You also can click the **Configured Integrations** tab to set up other integrations, view available integrations for Gitlab, or view all integrations.
+    **Note:** You can also click the **Configured Integrations** tab to set up other integrations, view available integrations for Gitlab, or view all integrations.

     [![gitlab add](https://assets.postman.com/postman-docs/Gitlab_Main_Backup_Page.png)](https://assets.postman.com/postman-docs/Gitlab_Main_Backup_Page.png)